 The topic of college and career aspiration often surfaces when discussing rural or Appalachian schools.
-The issues include addressing the challenges of "brain drain" and leaping economic hurdles, as well as, changing longstanding community cultures with regard to college attendance and perception.
-Key questions around this pillar include: Aspiration: addresses how postsecondary education and workforce training opportunities are presented to students to ensure they are making appropriate and informed choices for opportunities beyond high school.
+The issues include addressing the challenges of "brain drain" and leaping economic hurdles, as well as, changing long-standing community cultures with regard to college attendance and perception.
+Key questions to be addressed in this pillar include: